Kelsey Hightower - On retiring as Distinguished Engineer from Google at 42 - Part 1 - #21

-Kelsey Hightower is a Principal Developer Advocate at Google working on Google Cloud Platform.
+Kelsey Hightower recently announced his retirement.
+Prior to his retirement, he was a Distinguished Engineer at Google, where he worked on Google Cloud Platform.
 He has worn every hat possible throughout his career in tech and enjoys leadership roles focused on making things happen and shipping software.
 He is a strong open source advocate with a focus on building great software as well as great communities around them.
 He is also an accomplished author and keynote speaker with a knack for demystifying complex topics, doing live demos and enabling others to succeed.
 When he is not writing code, you can catch him giving technical workshops covering everything from programming to system administration.

 Music CreditsVlad Gluschenko — Forest